 After the hands-on workshop, your pupils are guided through the museum by a member of the learning team.
 Along the way, you will discover Andrew's favourite objects and stories.

 € 145 (< 40p. / 2 guides)

-Jeanne Mesdom was 11 years old when the war took hold of her city and her family.
-The places where she and her family were hiding before they left the city are still there.
-On the way, she tells how her mother fell ill and her sister was wounded.
+Jeanne Mesdom was 11 years old when the war came to Ypres.
+The places where she and her family hid before leaving the city, are still there.
+During this city walk, the group follows in the footsteps of Jeanne and her family.
+Along the way, she tells how her mother fell ill and her sister was injured.

 the empty chair